 The challenges and demands for sustainable agriculture and food systems are ever increasing.
 Rising input costs, climate change, environmental consequences of farming and transportation, and socioeconomic effects of farm policy are just a few of the pressures on our natural resources, infrastructure, and people engaged in agriculture and the larger food system.
-The BIOAg Program was established through a collaborative effort of WSU CSANR and concerned Washington stakeholders with the goal of meeting these challenges and building sustainable agriculture and food systems by developing, verifying, and furthering the use of effective biologically-intensive or organic strategies on all types of farms and all aspects of Washington's agriculture and food systems.
+The BIOAg Program was established through a collaborative effort of WSU CSANR and concerned Washington stakeholders with the goal of meeting these grand challenges and building sustainable agriculture and food systems by developing, verifying, and furthering the use of effective biologically-intensive or organic strategies on all types of farms and all aspects of Washington's agriculture and food systems.
 The BIOAg program seeks not only incremental improvements, but transformative ideas that redesign farm or food systems to improve sustainability.

-BIOAg Topics for FY15:
+BIOAg Topics for FY16:

-Priority topic areas for FY15 (not an exclusive list):
+Priority topic areas for FY16 (not an exclusive list):

-- Biologically-intensive and organic approaches to sustainable management of: - Soil quality (see below); - Whole farm or food systems; - o Livestock and animal health; or - o Organic wastes. - Novel approaches to weed, disease, pest and/or fertility management that transcend traditional conventional or organic approaches and seek to exploit and integrate biological, chemical and physical processes. - Innovation and diversification to increase the resiliency and sustainability of farming and food systems in the face of climate change, volatile energy markets, or challenging economic conditions. - Breeding, varietal selection, management practices, processing, or marketing practices to increase food quality, nutrition, safety, or access or to reduce waste throughout the food system. - Assessment of the environmental, economic, and/or social sustainability of agriculture and food systems that provide direction for needed improvements.
+- Biologically-intensive and organic approaches to: - Building soil quality (see below); - o Enhancing whole farm or food system sustainability; - o Improving livestock and animal health; or - o Organic waste management. - Novel approaches to weed, disease, pest and/or fertility management that transcend traditional conventional or organic approaches; and that seek to exploit and integrate biological, chemical and physical processes. - Innovation and diversification to increase the resiliency and sustainability of farming and food systems in the face of climate change, volatile energy markets, or challenging economic conditions. - Breeding, varietal selection, management practices, processing, or marketing practices to increase food quality, nutrition, safety, or access; or to reduce waste throughout the food system. - Assessments of the environmental, economic, and/or social sustainability of agriculture and food systems that provide direction for needed improvements.

-Special consideration will be given for proposals in FY15 related to valuation (such as, economic, ecosystem services, etc.), increasing understanding, and management for soil quality.
-This is the second year soil quality has been given special consideration.
-The CSANR Soil Quality Task Force has compiled draft recommendations for effective and efficient investment in soil quality research.
+Special consideration will be given for proposals in FY16 related to valuation (such as, economic, ecosystem services, etc.), increasing understanding, and management for soil quality.
+This is the third year soil quality has been given special consideration.
+The CSANR Soil Quality Task Force has compiled Soil Quality Investment Priorities for effective and efficient investment in soil quality research.